 Bullet Journaling = Better Parenting?
 Really?

 Bullet journaling, the “analog system for the digital age,” is the brainchild of Ryder Carroll.
 It’s designed to be a simple way to keep all your thoughts in one place – from shopping lists and daily to-do’s, to weekly and monthly tasks that need tracking, to long-term planning and notes on bigger projects.
-(For ideas on getting started, see here, here, or here.)
+(For ideas on getting started, see my step-by-step quick-start guide.

 When I bought my first Northbooks dot-grid notebook in mid-January, I was hoping that bullet journaling would help restore a sense of order, control, and “I’m-on-top-of-things.”
 All things that, quite frankly, have eluded me since I first became a parent.